Arnold Amber was CBC TV’s behind-the-scenes mastermind

 "He became the first president of that part of the Canadian Media Guild that represented 5,000 CBC employees," wrote Carmel Smyth, the former head of the union in an online obituary.
 "He was chief strategist, bargainer, and architect of some of the most progressive union agreements for media workers in Canada."

 He was critical of CBC management during the eight-week lockout in the summer of 2005.
 In an article published in The Globe and Mail, Mr. Amber blasted Robert Rabinovitch, then president of the CBC, for throwing the corporation's unionized employees onto the streets.
-He also identified the key sticking point as the corporation's practice of relying excessively on contact employees rather than granting permanent status to new hires.
+He also identified the key sticking point as the corporation's practice of relying excessively on contract employees rather than granting permanent status to new hires.

 "People have been around the CBC for five and six years without staff positions and are denied the opportunity for job security and career development," he wrote. "… If CBC gets its way, there will be less hope for real careers in public broadcasting."